puppetlabs/puppet-docs/source/pe/3.0/overview_getting_support.markdown

 When seeking support, you may be asked to run the information-gathering support script included with in the Puppet Enterprise installer tarball.
 This script is located in the root of the unzipped tarball and is named simply "`support`."

-This script will collect a large amount of system information, compress it, and print the location of the zipped tarball when it finishes running; an uncompressed directory (named `support`) containing the same data will be left in the same directory the compressed copy.
+This script will collect a large amount of system information, compress it, and print the location of the zipped tarball when it finishes running; an uncompressed directory (named `support`) containing the same data will be left in the same directory as the compressed copy.
 We recommend that you examine the collected data before forwarding it to Puppet Labs, as it may contain sensitive information that you will wish to redact.

 The information collected by the support script includes:

 - iptables info (is it loaded? what are the inbound and outbound rules?) (both ipv4 and ipv6)
-- a full run of facter (if installed)
+- a full run of Facter (if installed)
-- selinux status
+- SELinux status
 - the amount of free disk and memory on the system
 - hostname info (`/etc/hosts` and the output of `hostname --fqdn`)
 - the umask of the system
-- ntp configuration (what servers are available, the offset from them)
+- NTP configuration (what servers are available, the offset from them)
 - a listing (no content) of the files in `/opt/puppet`, `/var/opt/lib/pe-puppet` and `/var/opt/lib/pe-puppetmaster`
-- the os and kernel
+- the OS and kernel
 - a list of installed packages
 - the current process list
 - a listing of puppet certs